vizicist/palette/README.md

 # Palette - a visual music instrument system

-# WARNING - main branch is under active development, do not use.
+# WARNING - this branch is under active development, do not use.

 Palette is the system used by the <a href=https://youtu.be/HDtxEyCI_zc>Space Palette Pro</a>, an instrument that lets you fingerpaint sound and visuals